JayRugMan/Intermediate_JavaScript/README.md

 > **Promises**
 > Objects that represent the eventual outcome of an asynchronous operation.
 One can be in three states:
 >
-> - Pending: The initial state -- the operation has not completed yet.
+> - Pending: The initial state -- the operation has not completed yet. **Not settled**
-> - Fulfilled: The operation has completed successfully and the promise has now has a _resolved value_.
+> - Fulfilled: The operation has completed successfully and the promise has now has a _resolved value_. **Settled**
 > - Rejected: The operation has failed and the promise has a reason for the failure.
-This reason is usually an `Error` of some kind.
+This reason is usually an `Error` of some kind. **Settled**
 >
 > ![Promise States](III-Promises/Art-346-01.svg)
 ___